Tips Bulletin

 There’s no need to worry about those nasty stains in your coffee pot any longer.
 We have the best ways to clean a glass coffee pot or one made from something else, too.
 It’s not hard to learn how to clean coffee pot stains and get rid of them for good, but different recipes work for different materials.

-You don’t want to clean a glass coffee pot the same way as you clean a stainless steel coffee carafe, for example, and you wouldn’t use the same method to clean hard water stains as you would coffee rings.
+You don’t want to clean a glass coffee pot the same way as you clean a stainless steel coffee carafe, for example, and you wouldn’t use the same method to clean hard water stains as coffee rings.

 In the same way, a ceramic mug needs different stain removers than glass and stainless steel.
 In the remainder of this guide, we’ll go over the best methods for cleaning stubborn stains and rings from these items to ensure that the stains are gone and that each type of coffee maker looks as good as new.